1. Trespass in Washington, D.C.: Background of the Criminal Complaint

 Potential Penalties

-Trespass in Washington, D.C. can result in fines, probation, or imprisonment depending on the severity of the act and whether aggravating factors exist.
+Trespass in Washington, D.C.
+Can result in fines, probation, or imprisonment depending on the severity of the act and whether aggravating factors exist.

 Although this case did not involve violence or theft, security protocols in corporate offices are strict, and prosecutors often assert that unauthorized presence risks exposure of sensitive information.